lindaxie7/Election-Analysis/README.md

 Tom, a Colorado Board of Elections employee, needs assitance to complete the election audit of a recent local congressional election.

 ### Purpose
-Automate the process of generating a vote count report using Python, the vote count report should include below:
+We want to automate the process of generating a vote count report using Python, the vote count report should include below:
 Calculate the total number of votes cast.
 Get a complete list of counties that had a turnout.
 Calculate the voter turnout for each county.